ODEL SAFEGUARDING AND CHILD PROTECTION POLICY FOR SCHOOLS AND EDUCATION SERVICES

 |Online including grooming via social networking, online gaming, video messaging||Peer on peer abuse|

-Pastures Way Nursery School are committed to safeguarding and promoting the welfare of all its children.
+Pastures Way Nursery School is committed to safeguarding and promoting the welfare of all its children.
 We believe that:

 - all children/young people have an equal right to be protected from harm